James4Ever0/notes/chatgpt.md

 there's a ghosted repo named [instructgpt-pytorch](https://github.com/mariusmcl/instructgpt-pytorch) found in bing but no cache preserved, also an empty repo called [InstructFNet](https://github.com/flippe3/InstructFNet) wtf?

 [AidMe](https://github.com/nicolas-lair/AidMe) Code and experiment of the article AidMe User-in-the-loop Adaptative Intent Detecttion for Instructable Digital Assistant

+[cheese](https://github.com/CarperAI/cheese) Used for adaptive human in the loop evaluation of language and embedding models.

+[Kelpie](https://github.com/AndRossi/Kelpie) Explainable AI framework for interpreting Link Predictions on Knowledge Graphs

 gpt-j